Published:

 Mixing personal & business finances

 The most dangerous pitfall is commingling funds.
 Using a personal account for business transactions pierces the corporate veil, making accurate bookkeeping nearly impossible.
-To maintain asset protection and clear records, you must establish a bank account for rental property for each entity.
-Investors operating via an LLC should strictly use a separate bank account for llc to ensure legal separation.
+To maintain asset protection and clear records, set up dedicated bank accounts for rental property for each entity.

-Even for sole proprietors, the distinction between a business checking account vs personal account is critical for audit defense.
-For streamlined operations, look for the best online business checking account that integrates directly with your bookkeeping software.
+Use a separate bank account for the LLC to ensure legal separation.
+Even for sole proprietors, the distinction between a business checking account and a personal account is critical for audit defense.
+For streamlined operations, look for the best online business checking account that integrates directly with your real estate financial software.

 Misclassifying capital expenditures vs. operating expenses